botworld-wiki/beatburger.github.io/pages/exploring.md

 ## Contracts

-They're discussed discussed in [Contracts](/contracts), but make sure any occasion you have to go out you actually complete some!
+They're discussed in [Contracts](</contracts>), but make sure any occasion you have to go out you actually complete some!

 Also, some special contracts are actually quests...
 New page?

 </div>